 - □ Message ID: (4 bytes) - Used to identify messages to control retransmission of lost packets - Also used to match responses to the corresponding requests: each response message must carry the same message ID as the corresponding request - □ Message Length: (4 bytes) - Total length of the message (header + payload) in bytes - □ Payload: - All IKEv2 payloads start with a common payload header

-- Next Payload: the payload type of the next payload in the message - Payload Length: total length of current payload (including this header)
+- Next Payload: the payload type of the next payload in the message - e.g. 0 for no next payload, 33 for SA, 34 for KE, 35 for IDi, ... - Payload Length: total length of current payload (including this header)